-1. Going forward AdWords will only support two ad rotation settings – “Optimize” and “Rotate Indefinitely.”
+1. Going forward Google Ads (formerly known as Google AdWords) will only support two ad rotation settings – “Optimize” and “Rotate Indefinitely.”

 - “Optimize: Prefer best performing ads” will use Google's machine learning technology to deliver ads that are expected to perform better than other ads in your ad group.

 - “Do not optimize: Rotate ads indefinitely” will rotate your ads without favoring better performing ads to a user’s search.

 The current settings “Optimize for conversions” and “Rotate evenly” will be retired.
 Campaigns currently using “Optimize for clicks,” “Optimize for conversions,” and “rotate evenly” will automatically be switched to the “Optimize” setting.